-Can An Employer Say That An Employee Is Forbidden From Going to a Competitor?
+Can An Employer Forbid a Former Employee From Working For a Competitor?

 Understanding When Non-Competition or Non-Solicitation Clauses Are Enforceable Terms Within Contracts

 Employers will often require employees to enter into terms whereby the employee agrees to refrain from specified competitive type activities subsequent to the employment.
 These terms, generally framed as "non-competition" or "non-solicitation" clauses, are often struck down or applied in a very limited fashion by the courts.

 Many case law decisions show that the courts are very cautious when asked to enforce restrictive convenant.
 The reasoning within these cases often explains that competition and solicitation limiting clauses tend to conflict with public policy and a general expectation that employees should be free to continue and pursue a chosen vocation and that the public should also have freedom of choice within a free market.
 Of course, employers quite reasonably also wish to pursue protection from activities infringing upon the monetary investment and other resources expended in business development.
 These conflicting concerns are addressed by a balancing mechanism established within the common law and were well articulated within Shafron v.
 KRG Insurance Brokers (Western) Inc., 1 S.C.R.
 157, where the Supreme Court said:

 Restrictive covenants give rise to a tension in the common law between the concept of freedom to contract and public policy considerations against restraint of trade.
 In the seminal decision of the House of Lords in Nordenfelt v.
 Maxim Nordenfelt Guns and Ammunition Co., A.C.
 535, this tension was explained.
 At common law, restraints of trade are contrary to public policy because they interfere with individual liberty of action and because the exercise of trade should be encouraged and should be free.
 Lord Macnaghten stated, at p.565: